 Trading in needles and ink for clippers and dye, hair tattoo looks set the best badass hair trend to try without the pain and lifetime commitment to the real thing.
 Ready for any hair length, short coifs show off your design all day, every day, while longer styles have the power to keep them covered when you want.
 Check out our favorite versions of hair tattoo designs and find out which one you want to try!

 Hair tattoo is a shaving design, which is incorporated into women’s undercut hairstyles.
 It is a great alternative to ink head tattoos and looks great with any hair length.
-Can be geometric, with a flower design, and even with a realistic portrait.
+It can be geometric, with a flower design, and even with a realistic portrait.
 Can be done by various techniques, most often with razors or edging clippers.

 When choosing your new hair tattoo, think of how it’s going to blend with your chosen hacoolirstyle.
 Nape tattoos are popular among girls who love to wear updos – ponytails, top knots, buns, etc. Side tattoos are the best for bobs.
 Have a look through the pictures below.